St Anselm Hall, Manchester: Communal dinner (Formal Hall)

 St Anselm Hall is one of the last remaining halls to partake in a communal (formal) dinner, otherwise known as Formal Hall, an event which takes place every weekday evening during term time.
 Communal dinner, presided over by the warden or a tutor, is central to life at St Anselm, as it provides a space where the hall can come together and build a close-knit community.

 St Anselm dining hall contains three "relaxed" tables where casual attire can be worn and, at the end of the room, the "top table", where formal dress is required.
 The top table is where the warden, the JCR committee and the tutors sit, although any students are welcome to join them if they wish.
 All those attending dinner (both staff and students) wear academic gowns, which are available to purchase from the JCR.

-Communal dinner starts at 6:30, when the dining hall doors are opened by the catering staff.
+Communal dinner starts at 6:30 p.m., when the dining hall doors are opened by the catering staff.
 Once the JCR are stood behind their seats, the president makes any announcements and then instructs the student closest to the entrance to bang the serving spoon, which is done three times.
 This signifies to the warden and tutors that the JCR are ready for them.
 They then enter the dining room and process to the top table where the warden gives the traditional hall grace, Benedictus benedicat (May the Blessed One give a blessing).
 After he has done this, the hall sits and dinner begins.
 Typically, dinner lasts about an hour and includes three courses: a starter, a main, and a dessert.
 At the end of the meal the hall stands, and the Warden gives a closing grace, Benedicto benedicatur (Let praise be given to the Blessed One (if you believe Benedicto is dative); or Let a Blessing be given by the Blessed One (if you believe Benedicto is ablative)).
-The Warden and the Tutors process out of the dining hall and after this the rest of the hall also departs.
+The warden and the tutors process out of the dining hall and after this the rest of the hall also departs.

 In addition to the usual communal dinner, the hall also holds several special dinners through the year including a Harry Potter themed meal and a Christmas dinner.
 At the Christmas meal the traditional hall toast, Floreat Aula Sanctus Anselmi (May St Anselm Hall flourish) is traditionally toasted, along with "The King, the Duke of Lancaster."